Innovate faster and cut risk with PHP experts from Zend Services.

 There is a lot of buzz in the PHP 7 community about two major events:

-PHP 7.4 delivers new capabilities that help:
+This newest PHP release delivers new capabilities that help:

-You can read about all the new capabilities, here.
+You can read about all the new capabilities here.

 Every PHP version is supported by the community for three years.
 During the first two years, community support is comprehensive, including fixes for all reported bugs and security issues that are provided in scheduled point releases.
 However, during the third year, the community only provides support and fixes for critical security issues on an as-needed basis.